 An online process for grade changes is available to faculty if the grade to be changed is not older than two semesters.
 In these cases, the instructor of record makes the change online.
-The chair is notified by email of the change and may at that time deny the change of grade.
 If the grade to be changed is older than two semesters, the instructor submits an Academic Record Change Form (H-1002) to the chair, who forwards it to the university registrar if it is approved and notifies the instructor of reasons for denial if it is not approved.
+A report of grade changes made online is available to department chairs in Leo Online in the Faculty & Advisors menu.
+A department chair may object to a change of grade made by a faculty member online by emailing studentrecords@odu.edu.